Churches in Santorini

 The Monastery of Prophet Elias is located on the highest peak of Santorini 565m.
 It comprises an ideal destination for trekking and offers a gorgeous view of the island.
 The Monastery also hosts a small ecclesiastical museum.

 The 3 dome church guarantees breathtaking views of the setting, including the quaint caldera, the Aegean sea, and the photogenic blue-domed churches of Oia.

 The Catholic Cathedral is very close to the Orthodox Church.
 It is located in the Catholic quarter of Fira Santorini and distinguishes for its vibrant colors.
 The church is dedicated to Saint John the Baptist.
 The bell tower was rebuilt after the terrible earthquake of 1956 that hit the island.

 The Orthodox Cathedral stands in Fira.
-Originally built in 1827, the church got serious damages from the earthquake that his Santorini in 1956, so it was rebuilt.
+Originally built in 1827, the church got severely damaged by the earthquake that hit Santorini in 1956, so it was rebuilt.
 It has beautiful frescoes painted by the local artist Christoforos Assimis.

 The church of Panagia Episkopi is one of the most important Byzantine churches on Santorini.
 South of Mesa Gonia village, this church was constructed in the 12th century AD and it is dedicated to the Assumption of Virgin Mary.

 Located in the central square of Perissa, the church of Holy Cross is among the largest churches in Santorini.
-It was originally constructed in the 19th century and was reconstructed after the earthquake of 1956.
+It was initially constructed during the 19th century but was reconstructed after the earthquake of 1956.